Should I See a Podiatrist or Physiotherapist for Foot Pain?

 • Diabetic foot care

 Podiatrists also focus on correcting biomechanical issues that can affect your walking and lead to pain in your legs, feet, or back.
-They are highly specialised in foot anatomy and can provide custom treatments based on the structure and function of each individual’s foot.
+They are highly specialized in foot anatomy and can provide custom treatments based on the structure and function of each individual’s foot.
+Maintaining foot health can enhance your overall well-being, including mental health, by keeping you active and pain-free.
+Activities like playing Bingo in casinos can be a great way to relax, unwind, and reduce stress, but ensuring your feet are comfortable and supported is key to fully enjoying such moments of mental relaxation.

 Understanding a Physiotherapist’s Role